Healthy Cowboy Cookies Recipe

 Instructions

-2. In a bowl, mash the banana until smooth.
+2. In a large bowl, mash the ripe banana until smooth.

-5. Bake for 12 to 14 minutes, until set and lightly golden.
+7. Bake for 12 to 14 minutes, or until the edges are golden and the centers are set.

 Notes